 PRIME also performed in-depth inspections of several bridges on the Fort McHenry Tunnel Facility which carry portions of I-95 (northbound and southbound) as well as the I-395/I-95 Interchange into downtown Baltimore.
 Most of these bridge superstructures consisted of steel box beams which required confined space access in order to complete the inspections.
 The bridges ranged from 2-span to 14-span bridges and variously required such access equipment as underbridge inspection vehicles and man-lifts with reaches up to 80 feet.

-completion of the inspections, PRIME engineers completed the annual bridge inspection report for each structure which included an executive summary, overall NBIS rating and bridge elements sub-ratings, condition notes, photographs, updated SI&A data sheets, and prioritized repair recommendations.
+On completion of the inspections, PRIME engineers completed the annual bridge inspection report for each structure which included an executive summary, overall NBIS rating and bridge elements sub-ratings, condition notes, photographs, updated SI&A data sheets, and prioritized repair recommendations.

 - Bridge Inspection